 - Extreme sensitivity to pain

-- An increased lack of coordination & impaired movement
+- An increased lack of coordination and impaired movement

 What are the Opioid Withdrawal Treatment Steps?